 References in this prospectus to "Constellation Energy Partners," "we," "our," "us," "CEP" or like terms refer to Constellation Energy Partners LLC and its subsidiaries.
 References in this prospectus to "CEPM" are to Constellation Energy Partners Management, LLC, a Delaware limited liability company.
 References in this prospectus to "CCG" are to Constellation Energy Commodities Group, Inc., a Delaware corporation.
 References in this prospectus to "CEPH" are to Constellation Energy Partners Holdings, LLC, a Delaware limited liability company.
 References to "CHI" are to Constellation Holdings, Inc., a Delaware corporation.
 References in this prospectus to "Constellation" are to Constellation Energy Group, Inc., a Maryland corporation.
-We refer to our Class A limited liability company interests as the common units, our Class C limited liability company interests as the management incentive interests, our Class D limited liability company interests as the Class D interests, our Class E limited liability company interests as the Class E units and our Class F limited liability company interests as the Class F units.
+We refer to our Class A limited liability company interests as the common units, our Class C limited liability company interests as the management incentive interests, our Class D limited liability company interests as the Class D interests and our Class E limited liability company interests as the Class E units.